 Each FLEXGRID partner has set its own exploitation targets, representing eight European countries and different areas of expertise.

 For example, being one of the most prestigious Flexibility Market Operators in Europe and worldwide, NODES aims at exploiting its commercial software platform by integrating FLEXGRID intelligence related with advanced market clearing models and algorithms, whereas Smart Innovation Norway (SIN) will use the FLEXGRID results to exploit its growing experience in facilitating the participation of mobile, distributed and centralized energy storage assets in novel flexibility markets for dealing with grid operation challenges.
 The next step for SIN is to coordinate the real market uptake of these solutions in the EU area and beyond.

-German service utility Badenova AG & Co.
-KG will highly enhance its
+German service utility bnNETZE will highly enhance its

 real-life pilot in the Freiburg area by integrating FLEXGRID intelligence and

 demonstrating even better results than the ones recently showcased in the